detekt/detekt/docs/pages/documentation/potential-bugs.md

 ### MapGetWithNotNullAssert

-Reports usage of the map access methods map[] or map.get() with a not-null assertion operator (!!).
+Reports calls of the map access methods map[] or map.get() with a not-null assertion operator (!!).

-This may result in a NullPointerException.
 Based on an IntelliJ IDEA inspection MapGetWithNotNullAssertionOperatorInspection.

 **Severity**: CodeSmell